Early History of the Way

 Although other Jewish sects would generally agree with the above statements, they would focus on the legalism within the task, with pretentious behavior toward holiness (Mt.
 5.20, ch.
 23).
 The Essene/scribes believed these good works concerned the law; Jesus thought that the good works moved through man by the spirit of God.

-The Nazarene Essenic vision is the relationship with God, practicing wholeness (or perfection) with God, “just as your Father in heaven is perfect (whole),” Matt.
-5.48.
-Nazarenes sought the light of God, the enlightenment received from God, communion with Him, and as a group, foremost of all Jews in anticipating the Messiah.
+The Nazarene Essenic vision is a relationship with God, practicing wholeness (or perfection) with God, “just as your Father in heaven is perfect (whole),” as stated in Matthew, 5.48.
+Nazarenes sought the light of God, the enlightenment received from God, communion with Him, and, as a group, were foremost among Jews in anticipating the Messiah.
 Jesus gives the final witnessing of the Law and the Prophets.
-This final testimony is essentially the final interpretation of the Way, the proper pathway, and the proper teaching those who awaken would follow.
+This final testimony is essentially the final interpretation of the Way, the proper pathway, and the proper teaching that those who awaken would follow.
 For those who awakened, love and forgiveness became the new standard.
 They would become the Tzadakim, the ‘righteous’.

 God Bless!